delacey/GPT-Transcriber-WhatsApp/README.md

 railway init

 4. Add the `GOOGLE_APPLICATION_CREDENTIALS_CONTENT` environment variable in the Railway dashboard.
 This should be set to the content of your Google Cloud Storage JSON key file.
-Make sure to replace the Twilio, Deepgram, and OpenAI API keys in the code with your own.
+Make sure to replace the Twilio and OpenAI API key placeholders in the code with your own.

 5. Edit the `app.py` file to replace the placeholder Twilio phone number (`'whatsapp:+14151111111'`) with your own Twilio phone number.